adrianfdez469/insta-share/README.md

     - insta-share: nextjs web application
     - api:
       - express-api: Handles uploads and downloads (File System) (graphql is no used for know's security issues)
-      - graphql-api: Handles, user creation, login, file name modification (db), files listing, and others.
+      - graphql-api: Handles, user creation, login, files metada management (db), files listing, and others.
     - compressor: Microservice that handles the compression of files on the disk.